-Click on the menu above for the best AP US History practice exams, document based questions, free response, notes, videos, and study guides.
+Click on the menu above for the best AP US History practice exams, document-based questions, free response questions, notes, videos, and study guides.
 These online resources include all the information you need to succeed in this challenging history course.

 AP US History Exam

 This AP test covers American history from 1491 to the present.
 It’s the equivalent of a two-semester introductory college course.

 The AP United States History Exam format is: